basharast/UWP2Win32/README.md

 This manager will help developers to deal with the storage in any **C++** UWP app using only string path and not to aware about UWP side.

-## Available?
-Yes very very soon (Final phase)..

-Check this test on PPSSPP emulator and let me know what do you think?

 ## Why I made this?